y-a-v-a/node-gd/README.md

 Lets GD decide in which format the image should be stored to disk, based on the supplied file name extension.
 Only available from GD version 2.1.1.

 ### Image properties
-Any instance of `gd.Image()` has a basic set of instance properties accessible as readonly values.
+Any instance of `gd.Image()` has a basic set of instance properties accessible as read only values.
 ```javascript
 var gd = require('node-gd');
 var img = gd.creatTrueColor(100,100);